The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Conclusion

 \section{Conclusion}

-In this study, we looked at the strong gravitational lensing features of MKBHs, which were recently described as accurate Kerr-Bertotti-Robinson solutions that describe rotating black holes bathed in a uniform external magnetic field.
-Unlike earlier Kerr-Melvin spacetimes, the MKBH geometry lacks pathologies such as unbounded ergoregions or conical singularities, is Petrov type D, and is asymptotically uniform.
-This allows for well-defined photon paths that extend to infinity, making the model a viable astrophysical choice for modeling black holes in magnetized environments, such as those observed in active galactic nuclei.
+In this work, we have examined the strong gravitational lensing by MKBHs, which describe Kerr black holes immersed in a uniform external magnetic field.
+Unlike the Kerr--Melvin geometry, the MKBH spacetime is free from pathologies such as unbounded ergoregions or conical singularities, while retaining Petrov type D character and permitting photon trajectories to extend to infinity.
+This makes the model astrophysically viable for describing supermassive black holes in magnetized environments, such as those expected in active galactic nuclei.

-By applying the strong deflection limit (SDL) formalism, we derived the deflection angle, lensing coefficients, photon sphere radius $x_{ps}$, and critical impact parameter $u_{ps}$.
-We demonstrated that the external magnetic field parameter $B$ substantially modifies photon dynamics in the strong gravity regime.
-In particular, we found that both $x_{ps}$ and $u_{ps}$ increase monotonically with $B$, leading to an enlarged shadow and enhanced image separations relative to the Kerr case.
-Conversely, the deflection angle decreases with increasing $B$, though it diverges at larger values of $u_{ps}$ compared to the Kerr solution.
-These results underscore the role of $B$ as an additional tunable parameter governing the structure of photon orbits and observable lensing signatures.

-To integrate theory and observations, we modeled the supermassive black holes M87* and Sgr A* as MKBHs.
-Quantitative estimations found significant variations from Kerr's predictions.
-For M87* with $a=0.9$, the time delay between the first and second relativistic images rose from $158.5$ h to $176.08$ h for $B=0.4$, and the angular position of relativistic images increased from $10.8~\mu$as (Kerr) to $12.02~\mu$as.
-Similarly, for Sgr A*, with the same parameters and a time delay enhancement of $\sim 0.7$ min, $\theta_{\infty}$ rose from $14.4~\mu$as to $16~\mu$as.
-Though slight, these variations are within the sensitivity range of the EHT and should become more noticeable with the ngEHT.

-Furthermore, we examined additional strong-lensing observables such as relative magnification $r_{\rm mag}$ and angular separation $s$.
-We found that $r_{\rm mag}$ decreases with increasing $a$ but grows with $B$, while $s$ shows the opposite trend.
-These dependencies highlight the degeneracy between spin and magnetic field strength in shaping lensing signatures, thereby emphasizing the need for multi-observable constraints when attempting parameter estimation.

-Overall, our results demonstrate that magnetic fields play a non-negligible role in the strong-lensing regime of rotating black holes.
-The presence of $B$ alters the photon dynamics in a way that is potentially accessible to high-precision VLBI measurements.
-In particular, constraints on $B$ derived from strong lensing and shadow observables can serve as valuable astrophysical probes of magnetized environments near supermassive black holes.
-This complements earlier work on shadow deformation and energy extraction in MKBHs, and further strengthens the case for considering magnetic fields in realistic models of black hole spacetimes.

-In conclusion, the MKBH offers a physically rich and consistent setting for investigating strong-field gravitational effects in magnetized media.
-Our calculations demonstrate that lensing observables are sensitive to the spin $a$ and magnetic field strength $B$, and thus the potential to constrain these parameters using present and future observations.
-Future research can build on this work by including off-equatorial photon trajectories, including plasma effects, and doing full ray-tracing simulations of accretion flows in the MKBH background.
-Such studies will increase the discriminating capability of EHT and ngEHT data, and potentially give deeper insight into the interaction between gravity and magnetic fields around astrophysical black holes.